williamssam/food-journal/README.md

 For more information on how to run the app on a real device or an emulator after importing it, follow this [tutorial](https://reactnative.dev/docs/environment-setup).

 **Any feedback is always welcome!**

-NB: Currently working on:

-- Fixing some ts errors